dirigeants/klasa/tutorials/GettingStarted.md

 npm install --save klasa
 ```

-optionally if you want to use the bleading edge development version (not guaranteed to be stable):
+optionally if you want to use the bleeding edge development version (not guaranteed to be stable):

 ```
 npm install --save dirigeants/klasa